 The second method proposed is called the double count and spot-check method.
 In this method investigators choose two different inspection points and perform a spot check survey at the second point.
 The purpose of the survey is to determine the proportion of people who joined between the first and second point.
 The key to this method is to choose the location of the two inspection points carefully.
 Typically one of the points is chosen at the beginning of the demonstration and the other towards the end near the focus point.
 However, if the first point is too close to the starting point, it may miss a significant amount of people who joined the rally after the inspection point and if it is too far from the start it may miss people that left before that point.
-Also, if the second inspection point.
+Also, if the second inspection point is to far from the focal point, it may miss people who enter the rally after that inspection point.
 Still, no matter how carefully these two inspection points are chosen there are three groups of people that will be missed by this method, they are: